luisiam/homebridge-foscamcamera/README.md

 # Installation
 1. Install homebridge using `npm install -g homebridge`.
-2. Install this plugin using `npm install -g git+https://github.com/luisiam/homebridge-foscamcamera.git`.
+2. Install this plugin using `npm install -g homebridge-foscamcamera`.
 3. Update your configuration file.
 See configuration sample below.

 # Configuration